 It is quite clear that Paul is emphasizing typologies in this passage and so he uses the language of typology.
 Israelites were not baptized into the man Moses.
 However, using such language helps people understand how the pattern with ancient Israel and Christianity is the same.
 Although the Israelites were not really baptized into Moses, Paul uses that terminology so that people make the typological connection between Israel of old and present Christianity.
 When he says "baptized into Moses" people are expected to think "baptized into Christ."
 And he is doing the same thing when he says "that rock was Christ."
 People are expected to think their spiritual drink is a pattern of Christianity's spiritual drink when they share in the blood of Christ.
 Also see 1 Corinthians 12:13.
 Paul is showing the Corinthians that baptism into Moses, and the spiritual food and spiritual drink they enjoyed, did not prevent judgment upon the Israelites by God.
 And he does this to show them that the same judgment can befall them if they are disobedient.

 Understanding Paul here is a matter of basic reading comprehension.
-He is clearly drawing an analogy between ancient Israel and Christianity.
+He is clearly drawing an analogy between ancient Israel and Christianity to show the Corinthian Christians they are still subject to judgment for misconduct.
 He analogizes in this matter to warn Christians about the consequences of idolatry by illustrating the consequences of idolatry for ancient Israel who were typologically in the same situation.
-We are not to suppose that rock was literally Christ following Israel around anymore than we are to suppose the ancient Israelites were literally baptized into Moses.
+Paul immediately signals to them that he is speaking typologically when he says Israel was "baptized into Moses."
+So, we are not to suppose that rock was literally Christ following Israel around anymore than we are to suppose the ancient Israelites were literally baptized into Moses.
 He is using the language of typology and analogy.
 Israel was analogically baptized into Moses as Christians were baptized into Christ.
 In the same way, Christ was analogically that rock from which they received spiritual drink just as we receive the spiritual drink from Christ in the Lord's Supper.

 Now these things happened as typologies for us, so that we would not desire evil things as they did.